transcom/mymove-docs/docs/dev/contributing/backend/Guide-to-Creating-an-Endpoint.md

 For information on error responses, check out: [API Errors Guide](https://github.com/transcom/mymove/wiki/API-Errors)

 #### Gen files:
-Once you finishing updating the yaml files with the new endpoint information make sure to run your make commands to autogenerate your swagger files, or simply run `make server_run`, which runs your server and other useful make commands in one go.
+Once you finishing updating the yaml files with the new endpoint information make sure to run your make commands like `make swagger-generate` to autogenerate your swagger files, or simply run `make server_run`, which runs your server and other useful make commands in one go.

-## Creating an endpoint.
+## Creating a Handler:
 Now you're ready to add your endpoint to the `handlers` folder.
 Start building out the service object before creating your handler.
 For more information about service objects and when to create one: [Service Objects](https://github.com/transcom/mymove/wiki/service-objects).